-- (3) Pursuant to Subsection (a) herein, the Committee's first announcement of an Annual General Adjustment shall be made no later than June 30, 2017.
-Accordingly, the first Rent increase that a Landlord may impose pursuant to this Article shall not take effect prior to September 1, 2017. - (b) One Rent Increase Per Year.
-No more than one Rent increase per twelve-month period may be imposed on a Tenant. - (c) Notice of Rent Increase Required.
-Allowable Rent increases pursuant to the Annual General Adjustment shall become effective only after the Landlord provides written notice to the Tenant in the manner prescribed by law, with at least thirty (30) days' advance written notice. - (d) Banking of Unimplemented Annual General Adjustments.
+(3) Pursuant to Subsection (a) herein, the Committee's first announcement of an Annual General Adjustment shall be made no later than June 30, 2017.
+Accordingly, the first Rent increase that a Landlord may impose pursuant to this Article shall not take effect prior to September 1, 2017.

+(b) One Rent Increase Per Year.
+No more than one Rent increase per twelvemonth period may be imposed on a Tenant. (c) Notice of Rent Increase Required.
+Allowable Rent increases pursuant to the Annual General Adjustment shall become effective only after the Landlord provides written notice to the Tenant in the manner prescribed by law, with at least thirty (30) days' advance written notice.

+(d) Banking of Unimplemented Annual General Adjustments.
 A Landlord who refrains from imposing a Rent increase or any portion thereof pursuant to an Annual General Adjustment may accumulate said increase and impose the unimplemented amount in subsequent years.
 The ability to accumulate and impose unimplemented Rent increases shall not carry over to a successor Landlord in the event of a change in ownership of the Rental Unit.
 Any such subsequent Rent increase shall be subject to the limitations of this section, including the 10% limitation in Subsection (e) herein.
-The Committee may issue rules and regulations that modify, restrict, or prohibit the ability of Landlords to impose accumulated increases upon a finding that the banking of Annual General Adjustments causes undue hardship on Tenants, provided that Landlords retain their right to a fair return. - (e) 10% Annual Rent Increase Limit.
-The overall Rent increase in any twelve-month period shall not exceed ten percent (10%) of the Rent actually charged to the Tenant, including any Rent increase authorized pursuant to Section 1710(e) of this Article.
-Notwithstanding the foregoing, the overall Rent increase in any twelve-month period may exceed ten-percent (10%) of the Rent actually charged to the Tenant only if that Rent increase is pursuant to a decision of a Hearing Officer or the Committee as a result of a Landlord Petition pursuant to Section 1710(a) of this Article. - (f) Conditions Under Which Rent Increase Not Permitted.
-No Rent increase shall be effective if the Landlord: - (1) Has failed to substantially comply with all provisions of this Article and all rules and regulations promulgated by the Committee; or - (2) Has failed to maintain the Rental Unit in compliance with Civil Code Sections 1941.1 et seq. and Health and Safety Code Sections 17920.3 and 17920.10; or - (3) Has failed to make repairs ordered by a Hearing Officer, the Committee, or the City.
+The Committee may issue rules and regulations that modify, restrict, or prohibit the ability of Landlords to impose accumulated increases upon a finding that the banking of Annual General Adjustments causes undue hardship on Tenants, provided that Landlords retain their right to a fair return.

+(e) 10% Annual Rent Increase Limit.
+The overall Rent increase in any twelvemonth period shall not exceed ten percent (10%) of the Rent actually charged to the Tenant, including any Rent increase authorized pursuant to Section 1710(e) of this Article.
+Notwithstanding the foregoing, the overall Rent increase in any twelve-month period may exceed ten-percent (10%) of the Rent actually charged to the Tenant only if that Rent increase is pursuant to a decision of a Hearing Officer or the Committee as a result of a Landlord Petition pursuant to Section 1710(a) of this Article.
+Nothing in this section shall be interpreted to authorize a Rent increase for a Covered Rental Unit in excess of the amount authorized by state law.

+(f) Conditions Under Which Rent Increase Not Permitted.
+No Rent increase shall be effective if the Landlord:

+(1) Has failed to substantially comply with all provisions of this Article and all rules and regulations promulgated by the Committee; or

+(2) Has failed to maintain the Rental Unit in compliance with Civil Code Sections 1941.1 et seq. and Health and Safety Code Sections 17920.3 and 17920.10; or

+(3) Has failed to make repairs ordered by a Hearing Officer, the Committee, or the City.